Update you browser

 Arriving in London

-If you’re ever unsure and need some help with directions, you can always ask someone wearing a Transport for London (TfL) uniform or someone who works at the airport – most people recognise arriving in a new city can be daunting and are happy to help out someone in need.
+If you need help with directions, you can always ask someone wearing a Transport for London (TfL) uniform or someone who works at the airport.

 Heathrow airport